 No. The earth would continue to warm for at least 40 years at which point it would stabilize at a higher temperature.

-There are many papers on this subject, many news articles on this subject, and today, many posts by scientists on this subject.
-(I have a list but not bothering to post the details because I do not believe anyone cares to read through them.)
-You’ll find that wild land fires in California are a complex problem with a very long history.
-We have no choice but to embrace mitigation and new strategies – new zoning, new building materials, new fire protection measures, defensible spaces and controls on people.
+There are many papers on this subject, many news articles on this subject, and many posts by scientists on this subject.
+(I have a list but not bothering to post all of them because I do not believe anyone cares to read through them.)
+You’ll find wild land fires in California are a complex problem with a very long history.
+We have no choice but to embrace mitigation and risk reduction, and new strategies – new zoning, new building materials, new fire protection measures, defensible spaces and controls on people.

-80% of fires are caused by human activity (arson, sparks from equipment, power lines, and so on).
+In recent years, over 80% of fires nationally are estimated to be caused by human activity (arson, sparks from equipment, power lines, and so on) – and up to 99% in parts of California.
 This worsens as population increases and human activity increasingly moves into high fire danger urban/wildland boundaries.
-Dry weather and climate conditions further amplify these human caused events in a region whose ecosystem has evolved to be dependent on fire.
+Dry weather and climate conditions amplify these human caused events in a region whose ecosystem has evolved to be dependent on fire.
 The IPCC forecasts increased precipitation in the California region due to human caused climate change.

-Bottom line: focusing one’s social media propaganda wrath on climate change policy will have no or minimal impact on western wildfires during the next 40 to 80 years.
+Bottom line: focusing one’s social media propaganda wrath on climate change policy will have no or minimal impact on western wildfires during the next 40 to 80 years, and if such propaganda campaigns are successful, could lead to more deaths and destruction.

 When you see posts focusing on a single element solution, you are likely looking at propaganda by someone who wants you to adopt their agenda.
 Social media is full of many posts promoting a meme that is roughly: California fires would not be happening if the government had taken stronger actions the past two years to fight climate change.